Health and Safety

 • The Student Development office will send an official notice to your professors that you will not be in person to class for at least the next 5 days.

 • In some classes, there may be a virtual option; if you are well enough, you will be expected to attend class virtually.
 In all cases, you will need to notify your professors to work out a personal plan to complete any missed work.
-Please do not attend class in-person while in isolation.
+Please do not attend class in-person while in isolation or feeling ill.

 If you are a student-athlete: